The Bounds of Mediated Communication: Introduction

+\paragraph{Literature review} This paper studies mediated communication \citep{myerson1982optimal,forges1986approach} using a belief-based formulation, as in Bayesian persuasion \citep{kamenica2011bayesian} and cheap talk with transparent motives \citep{LR20}.\footnote{\cite{aumann1995repeated} and \cite{aumann2003long} use belief-based arguments to study, respectively, zero-sum repeated games with asymmetric information and long cheap talk.
+More recently, \cite{koessler2024belief} apply a belief-based approach to characterize PBE payoffs in signaling games.} The belief-based formulation allows us to characterize feasible distributions over posterior beliefs under mediation and compare mediation directly with persuasion and cheap talk.
+Related duality arguments appear in the Bayesian persuasion literature \citep{DM19,DK22,kolotilin2022persuasion}.

-Our work also belongs to the literature on mediated communication initiated by \cite{myerson1982optimal} and \cite{forges1986approach}.
-Recent works on this topic study the comparison between mediation and other specific forms of communication in the uniform-quadratic case of \cite{CS82}. \cite{blume2007noisy} focuses on contrasting noisy cheap talk with cheap talk, while \cite{goltsman2009mediation} compares mediation, (long) cheap talk, and delegation.
-Differently, we completely characterize the comparison between persuasion, mediation, and cheap talk under state-independent preferences for the sender, but without additional parametric assumptions.
+A recent literature compares mediation with other communication protocols in the uniform-quadratic environment of \cite{CS82}. \cite{blume2007noisy} compare noisy cheap talk with cheap talk, while \cite{goltsman2009mediation} compare mediation, cheap talk, and delegation.
+We instead compare persuasion, mediation, and cheap talk under state-independent sender preferences, but without imposing additional parametric assumptions.
+Relatedly, \cite{rudov2026extreme} study when correlated equilibria improve on Nash equilibria in general complete information games.
+Unlike this paper, we focus on cheap-talk games with asymmetric information.